-- Put the lid on and put on very low heat to keep warm while you make the vetkoek.
+- Put the lid on and put on very low heat to keep warm while you deep-fry the dough.

 - Fill a medium-sized saucepan with about 2 cm of oil, it should be just enough to cover one side of the bun and not the whole bun as you’ll be turning them over.
 If you are using a deep-fat fryer you can dunk them in and submerge.
 Fry until golden brown in hot oil, turning once or twice to make sure both sides are cooked.

-- Remove the doughbuns from the oil and let it cool down for a few minutes, then cut and fill as you would with a hamburger bun.
+- Remove the vetkoek from the oil and let it cool down for a few minutes, then cut and fill as you would with a hamburger bun.

 - Add fresh coriander, cheese, humous and a few slices of pepper to serve.

 - You can use any extra left-over filling for a jacket potato or sandwich filling the next day so don’t discard.